pubkey/rxdb/docs-src/replication-couchdb.md

  3. Create multiple subdomains for CouchDB and use a max of 6 active synchronizations (or less) for each

 ## RxReplicationState
-The method `RxCollection.sync()` returns a RxReplicationState which can be used to observe events via rxjs-observables and to cancel the replication.
+The method `RxCollection.syncCouchDB()` returns a RxReplicationState which can be used to observe events via rxjs-observables and to cancel the replication.

 ### change$
 Emits the change-events every time some documents get replicated.